aman-sharma-dev/forjnot/README.md

 🤝 Contributing
 Open to contributions — bug fixes, improvements, or new ideas.
-Stackbase is already powerful, but there’s always room for growth.
+Forjnot is already powerful, but there’s always room for growth.
 Feel free to explore and help shape it further.

 🧭 Final Words
-Stackbase isn’t bloated, it’s not overdone, and it’s not meant to impress.
+Forjnot isn’t bloated, it’s not overdone, and it’s not meant to impress.
 It’s built to scale hard, start clean, and grow fast — just like real teams need.

 Use it.
 Fork it.
 Break it.
 Improve it.
-Stackbase is your foundation.
+Forjnot is your foundation.